When I think about odors at home, among the worst odors I will never forget is the sink smell in an apartment I once

 One thing a lot of people ignore when cleaning for odors, especially tobacco and fart smells is their walls.
 Smells can adhere to walls.
 Use an odor eliminating chemical like the Environklenz odor eliminator to clean and get rid of odors on walls.

 Use Drain Cleaners

-If you can’t afford to have an odor cleaning service or plumber come in to check out your drainage causing smells under your sink you could use a chemical like the Green Gobbler to dissolve and wash out the odor-causing gunk in your drain.
+If you can’t afford to have an odor cleaning service or plumber come in to check out your drainage causing smells under your sink you could use a chemical readily available at Amazon like the Green Gobbler to dissolve and wash out the odor-causing gunk in your drain.

 Use a Dehumidifier

 If part of your problem is high humidity levels, you can get a dehumidifier to reduce your humidity level around your house or in the problem rooms.
 Keep humidity levels between 30% - 50% to minimize dampness and mold growth, and any resulting odors.
 A good humidity level will prevent musty odors to a great extent.

 Use An Air Sanitizer Spray

 A quick way to get rid of random odors, especially if you just cooked and some guests are coming over, is to use a sanitizer spray you can pick up at Amazon like Ozium.
 Unlike air fresheners, sanitizer sprays actually react chemically with bad odor molecules and neutralize them.
 They are quite effective and many weed smokers swear by them for a reason.
 That said this is a short term emergency situation solution.

 Ventilate Your Home

 Lastly, you need to ventilate your home as much as possible.
 Even if the bad odor is coming from outside your home, you can use a heat recovery ventilation (HRV) system.
 This system will take dirty air out of your house and bring back clean filtered and purified air from outside into your home without any energy losses in the process.

 For information on other things air purifiers can get rid of from your indoor air check out this guide.